 Videos are chosen as examples of strategies in action.
 These choices are not endorsements of the products or evidence of use of research to develop the feature.

-Watch how Newsela PRO provides texts at adaptive reading levels, which allows learners to read content that is interesting to them at the appropriate syntax level.
+Watch how Newsela provides nonfiction texts at adaptive reading levels, which allows learners to read content that is interesting to them at their appropriate lexile level.

 Content that is provided in clear, short chunks can support students' Working Memory.